2022 Chevrolet Equinox Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 To find the best possible price on a new Chevrolet Equinox, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Chevrolet Equinox

 - Example: Base Chevrolet Equinox invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here)

-Note: All Chevrolet Equinox MSRP, invoice and dealer cost dollar figures above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Chevrolet Equinox MSRP, invoice and dealer cost dollar figures above are subject to change without notice.